ngs-docs/2016-aug-nonmodel-rnaseq/n-stats-eval.rst

 * largest
 * mean orf percent

-and more or less ignoring the rest ;).
+and more or less ignoring the rest on a first pass.

 Note: don't use n50 to characterize your transcriptome, as with transcripts you are not necessarily aiming for the longest contigs, and isoforms will